-- Ubiquitous environmental mold; typically found in soil, sewage, brackish/polluted water.
+- Ubiquitous environmental mold; is typically found in soil, sewage, and brackish/polluted water.

-- Identification through fungal culture is imperative as histopathology it is indistinguishable from Aspergillus.
+- Identification through fungal culture is imperative as histopathology is indistinguishable from Aspergillus.

 - Acquisition through inhalation or traumatic inoculation through the skin.

-- High concentrations of Scedosporium species can be found near gas stations, in urban parks, at industrial sites, and within agricultural areas (this is related to nitrogen concentration and pH).
+- High concentrations of Scedosporium species can be found near gas stations, urban parks, industrial sites, and agricultural areas (this is related to nitrogen concentration and pH).